 This is a very good use case if you have sensitive data in an S3 bucket and you want only privileged or MFA-authenticated users to make changes to those buckets.
 For those privileged users, you would enable multifactor authentication.

 The information provided in this AWS IAM tutorial gave you a clear idea of AWS security and IAM.
 Amazon Web Services offers many remote computing services apart from security services.
 As companies across the world are adopting AWS Cloud, there will be a huge demand for professionals who have in-depth knowledge of AWS principles and services.
-Simplilearn makes it easy for you to upgrade yourself and gain expertise in AWS through the AWS Solutions Architect Certification Training Course.
+Simplilearn makes it easy for you to upgrade yourself and gain expertise in AWS through the Cloud Architect Course.
 Get started today and excel in the field of Amazon Web Services.